-Penumbra effect: When a pulse oximeter sensor is not properly positioned on the finger or earlobe, the light traveling from the source to the detector may pass through the tissues at only grazing incidence.
-This "penumbra effect" reduces the signal-to-noise ratio, and may result in $SpO_2$ values in the low 90's in a normoxemic subject.
-More importantly, a volunteer study has shown that in hypoxemic subjects, the penumbra effect can cause $SpO_2$ to either overestimate or underestimate actual $SaO_2$ values, depending on the instrument used.
-A pulse oximeter with a malpositioned sensor may therefore indicate that a patient is only mildly hypoxemic when in fact he or she is profoundly so.
+When a pulse oximeter sensor is not properly positioned on the finger or earlobe, the light traveling from the source to the detector may pass through the tissues at only grazing incidence.
+This "penumbra effect" reduces the signal-to-noise ratio and may result in Spo2 values in the low 90s in a normoxemic subject.
+More importantly, a volunteer study has shown that in hypoxemic subjects, the penumbra effect can cause Spo2 to either overestimate or underestimate actual Sao2 values, depending on the instrument used (13).
+A pulse oximeter with a malpositioned sensor may therefore indicate that a patient is only mildly hypoxemic when in fact he or she may be profoundly so.

-Oxygen in the Arterial Blood: Continuous Intraarterial PO2 Measurement.
+Oxygen in the Arterial Blood: Continuous Intraarterial Po2 Measurement

-There have been a number of efforts to monitor intraarterial oxygen tension directly and continuously, using miniaturized sensors passed through arterial cannulas.
+There have been a number of efforts to monitor intraarterial oxygen tension directly and continuously using miniaturized sensors passed through arterial cannulas.
 The first practical approach to this problem employed the Clark electrode, the same oxygen electrode used in the conventional laboratory blood-gas analyzer.
-Although miniaturized Clark electrodes have been used in several clinical studies, the technique never achieved popularity because of problems with calibration drift and thrombogenicity.
-More recently, the principle of fluorescence quenching was used to develop fiberoptic "optodes" that can continuously monitor pH, PaCO2 and PaO2 through a 20 gauge radial artery cannula.
+Although miniaturized Clark electrodes have been used in several clinical studies, the technique never achieved popularity because of problems with calibration drift and thrombogenicity (14).
+More recently, the principle of fluorescence quenching was used to develop fiberoptic "optodes" that can continuously monitor pH, Paco2, and Pao2 through a 20gauge radial artery cannula.

 Fluorescence quenching is a result of the ability of oxygen (or other substances to be measured) to absorb energy from the excited states of a fluorescent dye, thus preventing this energy from being radiated as light.
-Lubbers and Opitz developed the first fluorescence quenching optode that simultaneously measured oxygen and carbon dioxide tensions in gases or liquids.
-In the 1980's, optodes were successfully miniaturized for intraarterial use, and studies were reported in both animals and humans.
+Lubbers and Opitz (15) developed the first fluorescence quenching optode that simultaneously measured oxygen and carbon dioxide tensions in gases or liquids.
+In the 1980s, optodes were successfully miniaturized for intraarterial use, and several studies were reported in both animal and humans (16,17).